URL

 The domain to ASCII algorithm, given a string domain and a boolean beStrict, runs these steps:

-1. Let result be the result of running Unicode ToASCII with domain_name set to domain, UseSTD3ASCIIRules set to beStrict, CheckHyphens set to false, CheckBidi set to true, CheckJoiners set to true, Transitional_Processing set to false, and VerifyDnsLength set to beStrict.
+1. Let result be the result of running Unicode ToASCII with domain_name set to domain, CheckHyphens set to beStrict, CheckBidi set to true, CheckJoiners set to true, UseSTD3ASCIIRules set to beStrict, Transitional_Processing set to false, VerifyDnsLength set to beStrict, and IgnoreInvalidPunycode set to false.
 [UTS46]

 If beStrict is false, domain is an ASCII string, and strictly splitting domain on U+002E (.) does not produce any item that starts with an ASCII case-insensitive match for "xn--", this step is equivalent to ASCII lowercasing domain.